-A versatile and popular shrub, it's often used on rocky slopes where other plants struggle to survive, and it can help to prevent soil erosion.
+A versatile and popular shrub, creeping juniper is often used on rocky slopes where other plants struggle to survive, and it can help to prevent soil erosion.
 This drought-tolerant species is also commonly used in dry regions where xeriscaping is popular.
 It thrives even in hot-summer climates, isn't too picky about its soil, isn't bothered by many pests or diseases, and is unlikely to be eaten by deer or rabbits.

 |Botanical Name||Juniperus horizontalis|

 |Plant Type||Shrub, groundcover|

 |Native Area||North America|